RIOT-OS/RIOT/tests/sys_fido2_ctap/README.md

 Note: Due to limited support of CTAP2 in browsers as of now, make sure to use the
       Chromium or Google Chrome browser when testing on [Webauthn.io](https://webauthn.io/).
+      When registering and authenticating on [Webauthn.io](https://webauthn.io/) you will need to push button 1 on your device in order to show user presence.

 ### Unit testing
 1. To make benchmarking faster, disable user presence tests by enabling the CFLAG: